hamidm317/EEG_ProcessingTools/README.md

 The Covered (or Under Construction 😁) tools are listed below, I would appreciate if you could suggest me anything or criticize or use or check or ... my codes!

-## Univariate Studies (UC)
+## Univariate Studies

-Analysing ERP, Power, and Phase in each Frequency Band.
+A set of Simple tools is provided to extract phase and power of signals if specific Spectral Bands!

 ## Multivariate Studies

 ### Calculation of Connectivity

 - PLI (Phase Lag Index)
+  -  Also, dPLI and wPLI
 - Transfer Entropy
 - Granger Causality
 - PAC (Phase Amplitude Coupling) (UC)